 Extra Bonus – 8 Weeks of Q&A Training – Valued at $300

-Finally, if you upgrade to Teachable Professional for $99 a month you’ll also get 8 full weeks of Q&A training to help you set up your first course.
-If you need that extra help to launch your course business fast and get the advice you need to do it right the first time this is an easy way to do it.
+Finally, if you upgrade to Teachable Professional for $99 a month, you’ll also get 8 full weeks of Q&A training to help you set up your first course.
+If you need that extra help to launch your course business fast and get the advice you need to do it right the first time, this is an easy way.

 So are you ready to sign up for Teachable now?
 Sign up and take advantage of these bonuses before they are gone.